markevers-dev/recarsion/README.md

 ## 📝 Background of the Project

 This application was made as the third assignment for the I-NotS WIN 2025 P3 course at the HAN University of Applied Sciences.
-It received a final grade of **10,0**.
+It received a final grade of **UNGRADED**.

 ## 🚀 Functions